jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 ## How should journalists approach public stadium proposals?
 - **Be skeptical.** 50 years of economics research consistently finds stadiums do not generate large economic benefits.
 You should immediately question the claim that "this one will be different."
 - **Bring in credible outside experts.** Stadium financing is complex and not easy to understand.
 Reach out to an economics professor at a local university, preferably a researcher with a record of publishing studies on public finance.
-- **Do not take commissioned economic impact studies at face value.** Commissioned studies are propaganda, not credible research.
-You do not have to report their estimates, and they should not be presenting as offering a reasonable perspective.
+- **Do not take commissioned economic impact studies at face value.** Commissioned studies are advocacy documents, not independent research.
+Their estimates should not be presented as equivalent to peer-reviewed economic evidence or providing an equally credible perspective.
 - **Avoid false balance.** Reporting on stadium projects often results in bothsidesism, in which the non-credible commissioned reports are balanced against credible economic research.
 Your coverage should give accurate weight to the evidence, not equal weight.

 **Related research:**